emschimmel/bottle/README.md

 - modify original csv

 #### Soft requirements
-- progress bars for scrappers
+- progress bars for scrappers?
 - make filters
 - filters in upload window
 - busybox when uploading
 - More verb Ui
+- search for string in title?
+- enriched_data also in pandas?

 #### Improvements
 - make search faster